OceanLabs/iOS-Print-SDK/README.md

 ## License

-Ps iOS Print Studio SDK is available under the MIT license.
+Kite iOS Print Studio SDK is available under the MIT license.
 See the LICENSE file for more info.